MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 -   Now that real variadic templates are implemented, _VARIADIC_MAX and related macros have no effect.
 If you're still defining _VARIADIC_MAX, it is just ignored.
 If you acknowledged our macro machinery intended to support simulated variadic templates in any other way, you have to change your code.

--   In addition to ordinary keywords, STL headers now forbid the macro-izing of the context-sensitive keywords "override" and "final".
+-   In addition to ordinary keywords, C++ Standard Library headers now forbid the macro-izing of the context-sensitive keywords "override" and "final".

 -   reference_wrapper/ref()/cref() now forbid binding to temporary objects.

 -   \<random> now strictly enforces its compile-time preconditions.

--   Various STL type traits have the precondition "T shall be a complete type".
+-   Various C++ Standard Library type traits have the precondition "T shall be a complete type".
 Although the compiler now enforces this more strictly, it may not enforce it in all situations.
-(Because STL precondition violations trigger undefined behavior, the Standard doesn't guarantee enforcement.)
+(Because C++ Standard Library precondition violations trigger undefined behavior, the Standard doesn't guarantee enforcement.)

--   The STL does not support /clr:oldSyntax.
+-   The C++ Standard Library does not support /clr:oldSyntax.

 -   The C++11 specification for common_type<> had unexpected and undesired consequences; in particular, it makes common_type\<int, int>::type return int&&.
 Therefore, Visual C++ implements the Proposed Resolution for Library Working Group issue 2141, which makes common_type\<int, int="">::type return int.